GhosterRoller/ITP---Depot-Indicator-System/README.md

 1. Set up the LAN and Download the Node.js
 - Configure a router as a private 2.4 GHz access point (air-gapped).
 - Install Mosquitto on your host PC and open TCP port 1883 in the firewall.
+- Under the same installed path, find the file "mosquitto.CONF", replace it with the "mosquitto.CONF" file inside the github.
+- Go to servces.msc to Start or Restart your Mosquitto server.
 - Go website https://nodejs.org/ to download the LTS version (recommended for most users).
 - Node-RED is available as an npm package, install it globally in cmd with command : npm install -g --unsafe-perm node-red.
 - after downloading, activate it in cmd by typing "node-red".